Applying for a meat plant operator licence

 - unfinished green tripe or casings

-- bile or blood products containing salt or other ingredients or reproductive organs from the carcasses of food animals
+- making bile, blood products containing salt or other ingredients or reproductive organs from food animals

 - preparing mechanically separated meat